On this page you will find many truths, insights and paradoxes about the following topics:

 * Forgiveness isn’t about being happy in the dream.
 It is about waking up from the dream.
 The fringe benefit is that the dream does get a lot better along the way

 All references are to 'A Course in Miracles'.

-* The way to be happy in relationships is to use them as opportunities to re-member who we really are.
-In fact, only in relationship can we remember who we really are.
+* The way to be happy in relationships is to change their purpose and use them as opportunities to re-member who we really are.

 Relationships according to ‘A Course in Miracles’: